Tykocin: Late modern era

 During the November Uprising, on 21 May 1831, Polish insurgents won a battle against the Russians at Tykocin.
 After the massacres of Polish protesters committed by the Russians in Warsaw in 1861, Polish demonstrations and clashes with Russian soldiers took place in Tykocin.
 Shortly after the outbreak of the January Uprising, Tykocin was the site of a battle between Polish insurgents and Russian troops on 24–25 January 1863.
 During the uprising, Tykocin was attacked by a Cossack unit led by Captain Dmitriyev, who forced the populace to sign a request to the tsarist administration to make him the town's military superior.
-In this way, he obtained office, and then committed macabre murders of the inhabitants.
-Dmitryev's cruelty even caused the Russians themselves to report him to the tsarist authorities, but he was only fined.
+In this way, he obtained office, and then committed murders of the inhabitants.
+Dmitriyev's cruelty even caused Russian officials to report him to the tsarist authorities, but he was only fined.